 Shortly after Dwayne contacted Vrbo, we had some good news.
 The company reviewed her case and “based on the negative experience she has experienced,” agreed to cut her a check for the full $1,318 she requested.

 The next time a manager tells you to leave without offering a refund, remember this story.
 You can avoid this problem by paying attention to the terms of your rental site and the rental contract.
+I have details in my guide to vacation rentals.
 You can avoid further delays by promptly sending the required paperwork to the company for reimbursement.